Physical Spirituality

 Contests Between Deities

-Though a connective deity could be contained or constrained it cannot be totally eliminated.
-For a connective deity, there is no existential threat, only a possible termination of its narratives.
+In a contest between architective and connective deities there is the possibility that architective constraints, containments or redirections could terminate narratives meaningful to a connective deity, while connective interactive forces could possibly disrupt an architecture or terminate an architective narrative.
+Though a connective deity could have its narratives terminated by a containing architecture, the deity itself cannot be totally eliminated - there will always be some room for expression within its containment.
+So for a connective deity there is no existential threat, only a possible restriction of its expression or a termination of some narratives.
 For an architective deity there is an existential threat - a narrative termination may be the end of a processional deity while the disruption of an architecture could be the end of a hierarchical deity.
-For a connective deity, a contest is a competition for serial meaning but for an architective deity it could be a struggle for existence as well.
+For a connective deity, such a contest is a competition for expression but for an architective deity it could be a struggle for existence as well.
+A sense of insecurity is justified for architective deities.

 The resources that connective and architective deities could utilize to promote their intents would be entirely different.
 Architective deities would have available to them the serial meanings of control, precision, organization, contest, categorization and power; while connective deities could utilize the serial meanings of uncertainty, disturbance, interference and empathy.

 In a contest between architective deities alone or between connective deities alone, the competitors would be utilizing resources and strategies that each would understand.
 But in a contest between an architective and a connective deity neither would be able to comprehend the tactics and strategies of the other nor understand the value of each other's resources.
-More so, neither deity would be directly aware of the other as a sentience while each would experience reality as a seamless continuity of narratives in its own mode only - with occasional inexplicable interruptions.
+More so, neither deity would be directly aware of the other's sentience while each would experience reality as a seamless continuity of narratives in its own mode only - with occasional inexplicable interruptions.
 Both deities would be competing in the dark as it were, against an inscrutable and invisible opponent.
 The unexpected gaps in or terminations of their narratives would be the only clues each had to the other's possible presence.

 Contests between architective and connective deities could result in terrifying contradictions for organisms like us, who can comprehend both modes of serial meaning and who may find themselves having to choose between actions which appear equally sensible but whose meanings are contradictory.